3D Printer

 - There are no error messages on the printer’s screen

-If you are using the computer attached to the 3D printer, you can start the print job directly from the Makerbot Print desktop software.
-Otherwise, you will need to save your print job onto a flash drive as a .MAKERBOT file.
-(Make sure the flash drive doesn’t have a lot of other files on it, and make sure it’s one you don’t mind leaving unattended for a few hours.
-If you don’t have one to spare, we have one you can borrow.)
+If you are using the computer attached to the 3D printer, you can start the print job directly from the slicing software.
+Otherwise, you will need to save your print job onto a flash drive.
+(You can borrow one from the learning commons if needed.)

 More Information